Putin promised poorly trained conscripts wouldn’t be sent to war. Now the front line has come to them - KESQ

 ™ & © 2024 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Olga Voitovych, Maria Kostenko, Victoria Butenko, Darya Tarasova, Nathan Hodge and Caitlin Danaher contributed reporting.
+CNN’s Olga Voitovych, Maria Kostenko, Victoria Butenko, Darya Tarasova, Nathan Hodge, Caitlin Danaher, Katie Bo Lillis and Natasha Bertrand contributed reporting.